 - Trespass offering (Leviticus 5; 6:1-7).

 When the Israelites were brought out of the land of Egypt, God did not institute the sacrificial system at first.
-The sacrifices were set in motion later (Jeremiah 7:22) as a result of disobedience.
+The sacrifices were set in motion later (Jeremiah 7:22) as a result of the people’s disobedience.
+Learn more in our article “Types of Sacrifice in the Bible and What They Mean.”

 It is important to realize that the sacrificial system originated with God, and He never introduces or institutes any practice, procedure or law that is not beneficial and profitable.
 The sacrifices were temporary and pointed forward to the true sacrifice for all of mankind, Jesus Christ our Savior.